fluentci-io/fluentci-engine/README.md

 ### 🌈 Builtin functions

-FluentCI Engine provides some builtin functions from that you can use in your plugins:
+FluentCI Plugin Development Kit ([fluentci_pdk](https://docs.rs/fluentci-pdk/latest/fluentci_pdk)) provides some builtin functions from that you can use in your plugins:

 #### devbox